 3. The breakfast was exceptional.
-We were served unlimited coffee, papaya or guava juice, bread, cheese, lunch meat slices jam, butter, crepes, orange slices, cream cheese, apple, pear, tomato, banana and kiwi slices and half grapefruits on any given day.
+Our host served unlimited coffee, papaya or guava juice, bread, cheese, lunch meat slices jam, butter, crepes, orange slices, cream cheese, apple, pear, tomato, banana and kiwi slices and half grapefruits on any given day.

 4. They provided ground transportation to and from the airport for free.

 5. Their room rates are exceptional when compared to other hotels or hostels.
 You do get value for your money.